edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 ### Option 'insecure' in /etc/exports
 The simplest solution is to turn on the 'insecure' option in /etc/exports of NFS servers if no other concern exists.
 The option 'insecure' makes the server permit source port >=1024.

+For our case, security is a concern.
+We do not want any non-administrative users to privately mount the NFS server.
+Thus the _insecure_ option is not in our list.

 ### NFS proxy, like NFS-ganesha